ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 #### From _Woonsocket patriot and Rhode-Island State register._

 #### 1864-11-24 &middot; Woonsocket, R.I.

 [This text is not available under an open license.]

 ---

 ## [From _The aegis & intelligencer._](https://chroniclingamerica.loc.gov/lccn/sn83016107/1864-12-16/ed-1/seq-4)

 #### 1864-12-16 &middot; Bel Air, Md.

 <table style="width: 100%;"><tr><td style="width: 50%">

+eav­
- meat fresh and clear.
+ing the meat fresh and clear.
 Some omit j ]
 boiling tire pickle, and find it to answer j
 well; though the operation of boiling pu-1
 rifies the pickle by throwing off the dirt j